Witnesses: Eritrean soldiers loot, kill in Ethiopia's Tigray

 Eritrea and Ethiopia recently made peace under Ethiopian Prime Minister Abiy Ahmed, who was awarded the Nobel Peace Prize in 2019 for his efforts.
 But Eritrea remains an enemy of the Tigray leaders who dominated Ethiopia’s government for nearly 30 years and are now fugitives since fighting began between Ethiopian and Tigray forces in November, the result of growing tensions over power.

 Ethiopia’s government denies the Eritreans are in Tigray, a stance contradicted by an Ethiopian military commander who confirmed their presence last month.
-The U.S. has called Eritrea's involvement a “grave development," citing credible reports.
+The U.S. has called Eritrea's involvement a “grave development," citing credible reports, and the departing U.S. ambassador to Ethiopia on Monday called for an independent investigation.
 Eritrean officials don't respond to questions.

 Despite the denials, the Eritrean soldiers aren't hiding.
 They have even attended meetings in which humanitarian workers negotiated access with Ethiopian authorities.